 Created with The Forum on Education Abroad and the Nobel Prize Museum, this student program is fueled by the belief that in order to change the world, you need to experience it.
 In addition to completing a project-based course, an international field study, and an action-learning project, scholars learn from global thought leaders at the Nobel Week Dialogue in Stockholm.
-We will select 10 scholarship winners for our annual program.
 Students from all areas of study—and all parts of the world—are encouraged to apply.

 Collaboratively designed